FR4TLIZ/IS-LAB-4/ventoy_image_generator/README.md

 - Creates a full disk image of `/dev/sda`
 - Stores backups with a timestamp in `/mnt/disk_images`
 - Computes **MD5, SHA256, and SHA512** checksums for verification
-- Automatically verifies integrity after the backup process
+- Automatically verifies integrity after the image generating process

 ## Prerequisites